bertreb/pimatic-home-connect/README.md

 2. in the pimatic-home-connect directory run the command -> npm install
 3. copy the file main.js from the pimatic-home-connect directory to ./pimatic-home-connect/node_modules/home-connect-js (replace the file)
-4. add in the plugin config your clientId and clientSecret
+4. add the plugin to the config.json under "plugins"
 5. restart pimatic
+6. activate the plugin and add in the plugin config your clientId and clientSecret 7  restart pimatic
-6. an authorisation approval screen will popup
+8. an authorisation approval screen will popup

 The CoffeeMaker and the Oven are implemented in this poc.
 Devices must be added via the device discovery.